eyoon1131/AgentSocietyChallenge/README.md

 ### 3. Running Models

-Prior to running the program, you must modify the the MyRecommendationAgent class
+Prior to running the program, you must modify the MyRecommendationAgent class
 ```python
 class MyRecommendationAgent(RecommendationAgent):